expresspixel/Xtremepush-Expo/README.md

 # XtremePush Expo Plugin

-A config plugin for Expo applications that integrates XtremePush functionality into an Expo application.
+A config plugin for Expo applications that integrates XtremePush functionality into an Expo application. iOS and Android now available.
-Currently Android - iOS is work in progress.

 ## Features